desmodev/desmodev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome.
-I provide professional copy-editing and proofreading services to HDR students and academics.
+I provide professional copy-editing and proofreading services to higher degree research students and academics.

 I assist with doctoral theses and exegeses, journal articles, books and reports across a variety of fields.